NANCY SCIMONE Performing Artist

 SENIORS AND MEMORY CARE

 Nancy performs regularly for memory care, assisted living and senior residents.
 Her programs seek to create a respite of comfort and joy.
-"The most amazing gift of performing for the elderly is their wisdom and heart, and their uninhibited love for the music.
+"The most amazing gift and privilege of performing for our treasured elderly is their wisdom and heart, and their uninhibited love for the music.
 They share their stories with me, and I learn so much from them.
-One afternoon I performed show tunes and 1940s songs at a veterans' home, not at all a fancy residence, and in the back of the room a man cries out 'sing something from (the opera) Madame Butterfly.'
+One afternoon I performed show tunes and 1940s songs at a veterans' home, not at all a fancy residence, and from the back of the room a man called out, 'sing something from (the opera) Madame Butterfly.'
 I hadn't thought this was a Puccini crowd.
 Yes, I learn so much from my elders."

 Nancy Scimone's recorded full albums include original music, contemporary songs and classics.
 "The Quiet Place" original songs and scripture psalm settings arranged for instrumental ensemble; "Ora Pro Nobis"; "Panis Angelicus;" "The Sanctity of Life Scriptural Rosary," and "The Chaplet of Divine Mercy."
 They are heard worldwide on radio and online.
 Listen to samples here: CD Songs